 The legal variant of "Natasha" is "Natalia".
 However, only the former is my name.
 The latter is reserved for paperwork.

-I am a fellow of the Alexander von Humboldt foundation, affiliated with the Linguistics Department at the University of Konstanz and Tübingen's Collaborative Research Center 833 "Construction of meaning", a group that brings together linguists and psychologists.
+I am a fellow of the Alexander von Humboldt foundation, affiliated with the Linguistics Department at the University of Konstanz, where I am a part of the growing Lakeside Semantics community, and Tübingen's Collaborative Research Center 833 "Construction of meaning", a group that brings together linguists and psychologists.

 My research program in broad strokes is on understanding how and why languages differ and what is universal in natural language, on the division of labor between semantics and pragmatics, and on the synthesis between linguistics and philosophy.
 My work is mostly on formal semantics and formal pragmatics.
 I also have additional interests in formal syntax and analytic philosophy, especially philosophy of language and epistemology.
 My narrow interests include subjective language, such as evidentials, modals and predicates of taste; attitude reports and embedding verbs; clausal complementation and parentheticals; and speech acts.